 Liquidity: International stocks trade in smaller markets, and certain markets may lack a large amount of buyers and sellers that could make the market efficient.
 That makes it more likely prices of assets will move with buy or sell orders.

-Currency Risk: If a country’s currency sinks relative to the U.S. dollar, then a U.S. investor will lose a portion of the gains in any stocks that are traded in that currency.
+Currency Risk: If a country’s currency sinks relative to the U.S. dollar, then a U.S. investor could lose a portion of the gains in any stocks that are traded in that currency.
 In the case of a foreign stock traded in the U.S., the currency of which that company does business will have a bearing on how U.S. investors view the company’s earnings.

 Higher Fees: commissions and other trading costs related to international stocks are much higher than they are for domestic stocks.
 That translates into higher fees for a fund, or higher brokerage commissions if the investor buys and sells those stocks directly.